vderyagin/global-rake-tasks/Readme.md

-rake wp:active                          # Set last used wallpaper on current display using feh(1) rake wp:random                          # Set random wallpater on current display using feh(1) rake wp:rename                          # Randomly rename all wallpapers
+rake wp:active                          # Set last used wallpaper on current display using feh(1) rake wp:random                          # Set random wallpater on current display using feh(1) rake wp:rename                          # Randomly rename all wallpapers rake wp:update_if_stale                 # Set random wallpaper if last wallpaler change was more then a day ago
 ```